conjectureguy/miniShell/README.md

 # miniShell

-A minimal, educational Linux shell emulator written in C++.
+A minimal Linux shell emulator written in C++.
 Demonstrates basic shell functionality by leveraging system calls for process management, I/O redirection, job control, and more.

 ## Features